 - Pittosporum tenuifolium – Kohuhu – Fast growing small tree with small wavy green leaves.
 Common shelter plant.
 6m

 - Plagianthus regius – Ribbonwood / Manatu – Semi-deciduous, upright growing small tree.
-Divaricating growth form with small leaves when young.
+As a young tree it has small leaves and a divaricating habit, as it matures the leaves become birch-like.
 Hardy to wind and cold.
 10m

 - Podocarpus totara – Totara – iconic tall growing tree.
 Fairly slow growing, hardy with prickly green leaves.
 30m